Microsemi/switchtec-user/README.md

 * Update and readback firmware as well as display image version and CRC info
 * A simple ncurses GUI that shows salient information for the switch

+## Dependencies

+This program has build dependencies on the following libraries:

+* libncurses5-dev
+* libtinfo-dev

 ## Installation

 Installation is simple, with: